belveder79/vizario_locator_demo/README.md

 ## Setup

 Important:
-- Check MqttHostIP (Runtime - Vizario GPS): 127.0.0.1 when App on device running broker (otherwise change IP)
+- Check MqttHostIP (Runtime - Vizario GPS): 127.0.0.1 when App on device running broker (otherwise change IP, android hotspot would be 192.168.43.1)
 - IMU Calib, will be loaded from Application.persistentDataPath; In Localization handler there is the possibilitie to enable copiing a calib file from Resources to persitsenDataPath
 - ARFoundation V3.1.3
 - make sure Settings-Graphics: Unlit/Texture in always include Shader